What I use

 - Twitter: (Less well-known as 𝕏).
 If you train your feed to only show you the best content, it's a great tool.
 But you have to ensure that you're only seeing the best content.
 Don't be afraid of smashing the "Not interested" button whenever the feed gets weird.

 - Apple Mac Mx Series: Yes, I know they're more expensive than Windows alternatives.
 But if you spend most of your day in front of a computer anyways, you might as well spend a bit more to get an improved experience.
-I am proud to have converted a growing list of people from PC to Mac: Khalid Belhadj ↗, Roberta Pošiūnaitė ↗, Dorna Hamed Barghi ↗, Paulina Gerchuk ↗ and Wietske Holwerda ↗.
+I am proud to have converted a growing list of people from PC to Mac: Khalid Belhadj ↗, Roberta Pošiūnaitė ↗, Dorna Hamed Barghi ↗ and Wietske ↗.

 - ReadCV: Incredibly talented people share their work by adding it to their CV.
 The